Tutorial: Enable co-management for existing Configuration Manager clients

 Use this tutorial when:

-You have an on-premises Active Directory that you can connect to Azure Active Directory (Azure AD) in a hybrid Azure AD configuration.
+You have an on-premises Active Directory that you can connect to Microsoft Entra ID in a hybrid Microsoft Entra configuration.

-If you can't deploy a hybrid Azure Active Directory (AD) that joins your on-premises AD with Azure AD, we recommend following our companion tutorial, Enable co-management for new internet-based Windows 10 or later devices.
+If you can't deploy a hybrid Microsoft Entra ID that joins your on-premises AD with Microsoft Entra ID, we recommend following our companion tutorial, Enable co-management for new internet-based Windows 10 or later devices.

 You have existing Configuration Manager clients that you want to cloud-attach.